content-island/workshop-step-by-step-guide/04-react-component/README.md

 ## Step 2: Create the React component

-Now let's create the like button React component.
+Now let’s create the React component for our like button.

-For the sake of simplicity, we will just store the likes in memory in a variable.
-In a real world scenario you would probably want to store this in a database.
+For simplicity, we’ll just store the number of likes in memory (using `localStorage`).
+In a real-world app, you’d probably want to persist this in a database.

 _./src/pods/post/components/like-button.component.tsx_